-If you’ve dreamed of being a music producer working in state of the art studios with analogue and digital recording equipment, then Melbourne Polytechnic’s Advanced Diploma of Music Industry (Sound Production) could be just the jam for you.
 Melbourne is the music capital of Australia and one of the greatest music cities in the world, with more live music venues per person than New York, Paris, Berlin or Tokyo.
 The music industry generates $25 million per year in Melbourne alone and there’s no better place to learn the ins and outs of the music production industry.
 Melbourne Polytechnic’s Certificate IV in Music CUA40920 (Sound Production) will help you develop fundamental sound production skills in both studio and live production environments, with a focus on music production.

-The Advanced Diploma of Music Industry (Sound Production) is designed as a hands-on course, and students will learn at an industry standard.
-You’ll train in Melbourne Polytechnic’s purpose-built, fully-equipped sound studios and real Melbourne performance venues.
-You’ll work with analogue studio equipment and digital audio workstations (DAWs) like Abelton and Pro Tools to prepare a professional portfolio of work to support your entry into the music industry.
+The Certificate IV in Music CUA40920 (Sound Production) is designed as a hands-on course and students will learn at an industry standard.
+Train in Melbourne Polytechnic’s purpose-built, fully-equipped sound studios and real Melbourne performance venues.
+You’ll work with analogue studio equipment and digital audio workstations (DAWs) like Ableton and Pro Tools to prepare a professional portfolio of work to support your entry into the music industry.
 This course focuses on collaboration and entrepreneurship, with creative integrated projects fostering connections between students and networking for your future career.
 All of your teachers are active musicians with years of musical experience to help you amplify your musical skill set.
-Melbourne Polytechnic’s musical alumni include the founding members of ARIA-award winning band, Augie March, and rock and roll DJ icon Stan Rofe.
+Melbourne Polytechnic’s musical alumni include the founding members of ARIA-award winning band Augie March, Stonefield and rock and roll DJ icon Stan Rofe.

 At the conclusion of the course, you’ll have developed an understanding of principles and techniques in recording, live sound, and electronic music production to further develop your own sound production interests.
 You might find work as a music producer, or work in post-production for radio, television, film and digital media.
 Other career opportunities include positions as a front of house operator, a monitor operator, a sound editor, or a studio engineer.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.